Why are tigers endangered?

 Article continues below advertisement

-Reducing conflict between humans and tigers is another main factor to consider when it comes to protecting tigers.
+WCS highlights that reducing conflict between humans and tigers is a main factor to consider when protecting tigers.
 In many communities, tigers can be a threat to both humans and livestock.
-Since they are dangerous and have the potential to negatively affect a community, the public might not be supportive of their protection, WCS explains.
+Since they are dangerous and have the potential to negatively affect a community, the public might not be supportive of their protection.

-To encourage public support in these communities, WCS actually uses conflict-mitigation teams, which drastically reduce the issues of both parties involved.
+To encourage public support in these communities, WCS uses conflict-mitigation teams, drastically reducing the issues of both parties involved.

 Advocating for the protection of tigers does a lot more than you think.
 It’s important to stay involved and to encourage protective measures for endangered tigers.